andrew-d-gordon/Line-Find/line-set/docs/find_lines.md

 * Return: Boolean representing the uniqueness/necessity of the two points within find_unique_lines main loop.

+`def find_max_upt_helper(l_idx: int, l_amt: int, all_lines: list, line_set: list, uni_p_dict: dict, uni_line_sets: dict)`
+* Usage
+    * Helper function to find_max_unique_point_lines() discussed below.
+Serves to carry out a recursive backtracking algorithm to find the every subset of lines passed in by all_lines that have no points in common.

+* Runtime and algorithm
+    * The implemented algorithm is effectively a backtracking, subset finding, recursive algorithm which at the high end will run in O(2^n) where n is the amount of lines in the input set.
+Some extra computation is accrued from ensuring the current set of lines do not share any points in common but this computation is dwarfed in comparison to the O(2^n).
+Basically, at each call of the func, if not at the end, a recursive call will be made without adding the current line at `all_lines[l_idx]` to the set being built (line_set), and if the line is valid, then we will make a recursive call having added the current line to the set.
+This will go through every possible subset of valid lines available in the set all_lines.

+* Possible improvements
+    * The O(2^n) runtime is not ideal to say the least.
+While some time is saved in not making the second 'line added to the set' call when the current line does not satisfy as unique, things still get out of control quite quickly for any significant input (e.g. test_1000_set_100 in unit_tests/, 1000 points in range x,y -100, 100).
+I am positive that applying a dynamic programming approach wherein reuse of computation helps avoid unnecessary traversals within the recursive tree is necessary to improve.
+Some comfort could be provided in that we are looking for the largest set of lines that do not share any points, however I am unsure in how to implement reuse effectively.
+We are looking for the largest subset of lines that do not any common points.
+A possible reuse method could be in setting a 'largest set found' for any given index within all_lines and only revisiting a subtree if the current set being built is larger than the max.
+One glaring reason this may not work is that the point in finding each possible subset is because skipping lines which take up lots of space on the graph may be crucial to finding the truly largest set of lines; if we stop at a certain index because the set we are currently building is not as large as the previous largest, then we risk missing the construction of a set which can fit more lines in the subtree that gets blocked off.
+    I will continue to think of additional improvements/viable methods of backtracking, but for now, I hope these two unique line set finding are generally viable solutions.

+* Return: None, serves to return a filled out dictionary containing each valid subset of lines found from all_lines.

+`def find_max_unique_point_lines(p_set: PointSet, num_points: int, point_thresh: int)`
+* Usage
+    * A stricter version of the below find_unique_lines function.
+It serves to utilize the output of find_unique_lines (that being a set of unique lines passing through at least a certain number of points) in order to find the largest set of lines which do not have any crossed points in common.
+It utilizes a helper recursive function to do the brunt of the line set finding process.
+The return follows the stricter definition of 'Unique' discussed in func below.
+    More details on algorithm specifics can be found in the runtime and algorithm section for the helper function above.

+* Return: Largest set of lines which do not share crossed points, dict of each line found during find_unique_lines

 `find_unique_lines(p_set: PointSet, num_points: int, point_thresh: int)`
 * Usage
     * Serves to return the set of lines which pass through point_thresh number of 'unique' points within a set of points